Disabled Veterans' Exemption – Frequently Asked Questions

 - the property is altered so that it is no longer a dwelling.

 For the low-income disabled veterans' exemption, annual filing is required to certify that your yearly household income for the prior calendar year does not exceed the maximum allowable income, as calculated, for the ensuing fiscal year.

-To receive 100 percent of the basic or low-income exemption as of the date the claimant or the property qualifies, the initial claim must be filed between the date of qualification and on or before the next following January 1, or 90 days after the date of qualification, whichever is later.
+To receive 100 percent of the basic or low-income exemption as of the date the claimant or the property qualifies, the initial claim must be filed between a qualifying event date and on or before the next following January 1, or 90 days after the event date, whichever is later.

 For the low-income exemption only, a claim must be filed with your county assessor each year.
 Following the initial claim, subsequent annual filing periods are as follows:

 - Between January 1 and February 15 to receive 100 percent of the exemption

 - Between February 16 and December 10 to receive 90 percent of the exemption